cwesson/funge-plus-plus/doc/man.md

 : Set the threading mode.

 **-l[fingerprint]**
 : Load fingerprint at start.
 This does not push the fingerprint ID to the stack.

 **-g**
 : Start in debugger mode.

 # YARGS
 Any arguments following the Funge file are passed to the Funge program.
 These arguments are available to the program using the `y` instruction.

 # EXIT VALUES
-**funge** sets the program exit code to the value popped by the quit instruction `q` if encountered.
+**funge** sets the program exit code to the value popped by the quit instruction `q` of the prime universe if encountered.
 If **funge** fails to load the funge program, the exit code is set to an error.
 In any other case, the exit code is zero.

 **0**
 : Success